kanemathers/kookaburra/README.md

 Stream torrents to the media player of your choice.

-I had been using [popcorntime](https://popcorntime.sh) for a while for its torrent streaming abilities but it was very bloated for what I was using it for.
+I have been using [popcorntime](https://popcorntime.sh) for a while for its torrent streaming abilities but it was very bloated for what I was using it for.
 It's an Electron app with a built in torrent browser and media player.
 None of which I needed.